Southport ArmedForces Festival

 What happens at the Southport Armed Forces Festival?

-The festival includes a Drumhead Service (the traditional open-air armed forces memorial service), military parades on the Promenade, fly-overs, static vehicle and equipment displays, live entertainment, cadet displays, and community events.
-It spans multiple locations across the town.
+The festival includes a Drumhead Service, military parades on the Promenade, fly-overs, static vehicle and equipment displays, live entertainment, cadet displays, and community events.
+It spans multiple locations across the town over two full days.

 Is the Armed Forces Festival just for veterans?

-Not at all — it's a community event for everyone.
+Not at all.
+It is a community event for everyone.
 Veterans, service families, cadets, and members of the public are all welcome.
-It's a family-friendly event and many people attend purely for the spectacle of the parade and fly-overs.
+It is a family-friendly event and many people attend purely for the spectacle of the parade and fly-overs.

 Why is the 2026 festival significant?

 The 2026 Armed Forces Festival is a proof-of-concept event supporting Southport's bid to host the full National Armed Forces Day in 2027.
-If the 2026 festival goes well, Southport hopes to host one of the UK's largest National Armed Forces Day celebrations the following year.
+If the 2026 festival demonstrates the town can deliver a major event at scale, Southport hopes to host one of the UK's largest Armed Forces Day celebrations the following year, potentially combined with the Air Show.

 Will there be a fly-over at the Southport Armed Forces Festival?

 Military fly-overs are part of the planned programme.
 The specific aircraft will be confirmed closer to the event.
-The Promenade is the best viewing location for fly-overs as the aircraft pass over the coast.
+The Promenade is the best viewing location as the aircraft pass over the coast.

 Where should I go for the Armed Forces Festival?